 Find the vendor to meet your needs

 Where can I purchase Newspaper Advertising?

-The top four suppliers of newspaper advertising collectively earn about 37.9% of market revenue, reflecting a medium level of market concentration.
+The top four suppliers of newspaper advertising collectively earn slightly more than 30.0% of market revenue, reflecting a medium level of market concentration.
 The geographically targeted focus of many newspapers supports this concentration level.
-Although the market’s biggest players are conglomerates that distribute their newspapers nationally, the majority of the market’s 3,900...
+Although the market's biggest players are conglomerates that distribute their newspapers nationally, the majority of the...
 Subscribe to learn more.

 Questions to ask potential suppliers

 What are your printing standards?

 How do you ensure newspapers are properly delivered?

 What measures do you have in place to verify advertisements are properly printed before distribution?

 Have you ever experienced trouble with your print quality?
 If so, why, and how did you rectify the issue?